Your todo list:

 - *Look for slings on trees, your choice of a couple good belay spots.

-3. takes you up some more wide but awesome 9 maneuvers and puts you directly into some 10 thin hands and laybacks.
-After this little crux another 50 or so feet of 8 will set you on a giant mossy ledge.
+3. takes you up some more wide but awesome 5.9 maneuvers and puts you directly into good 5.10 thin hands and laybacks.
+After this little crux another 50 or so feet of 5.9 will bring you to a comfy belay ledge

 Takes the obvious line right-of-center on the North Face.
 Look for the left-facing chimney (1st Pitch).